 Feedbacks are at the center of the climate debate.
 The direct warming effects of anthropogenic

 greenhouse gas emissions are known to be small, but climate alarmists believe that those slight

 warming effects will be multiplied dramatically through positive feedbacks, with catastrophic

 consequences.
 I find scant evidence of that.

-The remainder of this page is a list of known and theoretical climate-related feedback
+The remainder of this article is a list of known and theoretical climate-related feedback

 mechanisms, grouped into negative feedbacks, positive feedbacks, and feedbacks of unknown sign.